-If you think your child may have special educational needs, you should contact the Academy in the first instance and speak with the SENDCo or a member of the Inclusion Team.
+If you think your child may have special educational needs, you should contact the Academy in the first instance and speak with the appropriate Learning Manager.

 How does the academy evaluate the effectiveness of its provision for students with special educational needs?